cbadici/thingworx-canvasgauge-widget/README.md

 The project was created in Visual Studio Code and it does not use any ant/gradle build system.
 Ideally it would be packaged as a ThingWorx Eclipse Project or in Petrisor Lacatus's Webpack format.
 Packaging the extension is done by zipping the ui and metadata.xml in a zip file.

+This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+Users are free to use, fork and modify them at their own risk.
+Community contributions are welcomed and can be accepted based on their content.